15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: Your business letters don’t have to be plain white all the time.
+What I like: Your business letters don’t have to be plain white all the time.
 Consider using a colored background for your materials that complements your branding but still allows text to be readable.
 It’s an easy aesthetic enhancer, assuming you won’t deplete your printer ink supply too quickly.

 9. Reposition elements on the page.